 While some outsourcing companies will claim that they are ideal for every client, project, and business strategy, the reality is otherwise.
 Everyone has a sweet spot, and no single provider, including Unosquare, is a universally good fit.

-In the next series of posts, we will set up the guides to explore your rationale, constraints, scale and project management approach.
+In the next series of posts, we will set up the guides to explore your rationale, constraints, scale and software development project management approach.
 If software development outsourcing continues to be an option worth investigating, test a shortlist of potential partners against those parameters – and be prepared to conclude that what you were sure about in your strategy might change.

 Unosquare is, of course, happy to apply this guide’s generalizations to your specific situation if and when you’re ready for the Right-Sourcing conversation.
 Remember that identifying and deploying the right talent, the right way is the key to success.